Skip to content

 For example, consider a blood pressure reading.
 Although this has standard units, the method and state of the patient at the time the measurement was taken will affect the recorded value.
 Therefore, by outlining this additional information, the reading can be understood and interpreted more accurately.
 In this way, metadata allows data to be more searchable, comparable and standardised enabling further interoperability.

-How does Mauro Data Mapper work?¶
+How does Mauro Data Mapper work?

-The Mauro Data Mapper is a web based tool which stores and manages descriptions of data.
+The Mauro Data Mapper is a web based tool that stores and manages descriptions of data.
 These can be descriptions of data already collected, such as databases or csv files.
 Or these can be descriptions of data you wish to collect or transfer between organisations, such as a specification for a webform or an XML schema.

 Mauro Data Mapper represents both types of descriptions of data as Data Models.
 These are defined as a structured collection of metadata and effectively model the data that they describe.